r-lib/rig/README.md

 ## 🚀  Features

--   Works on macOS, Windows and Linux (Ubuntu and Debian).
+-   Works on macOS, Windows and Linux (Ubuntu and Debian, x86_64 and aarch64).
+-   Easy installation and update, no system requirements on any platform.
--   Install multiple R versions, select the default one.
+-   Install multiple R versions.
 -   Select R version to install using symbolic names: `devel`, `next`, `release`, `oldrel`, etc.
 -   Run multiple versions *at the same* time using quick links.
 E.g.